 Before I get too far along let me tell you why I can even open my big ol’ mouth about the topic of holiday hosting.

 Let’s just say I have a bit of experience in the world of hosting family.
 I am the oldest of 10.
 My husband of 16 years is one of 6.
 Between us we have 14 siblings.
-And during our 16 years of marriage our house has hosted most every. single. holiday.
+And during our 16 years of marriage our house has hosted most every. single. holiday. for one side or the other or BOTH.

 Sometimes it has only been for a few hours.
 Sometimes for weeks.
 We’ve done it all.
 All sizes, all kinds, all drama, all the time.